The philosophy of systems

 Animals evolved to perceive the universe in terms of discrete things in space.

-Animals evolved to recognise family resemblances between things.
-E.g. food items, friends and enemies.
+And to recognise family resemblances between things.
+E.g. food items, friends and cliff edges.

 An earthworm knows enough to recognise another worm of the same type – for mating purposes.